AIxMath/OpenPlatform/README.md

 # OpenPlatform

-The website of AIxMath community.
+The website of AI x Math community.